paulscherrerinstitute/sf_bsread_writer/README.md

 <a id="web_interface"></a>
 ## Web interface

+**WARNING**: Only the writer has a web interface - the buffer is just a service running in the background with no interaction.

 All request (with the exception of **start\_pulse\_id**, **stop\_pulse\_id**, and **kill**) return a JSON with the following fields:
 - **state** - \["ok", "error"\]